Singer / Songwriter

-Currently based in Nashville, OLIVER PIGOTT is a singer/songwriter, musician and actor.
+Currently based in Nashville, Oliver Pigott is a singer/songwriter, musician and actor.
 He's written hundreds of songs in his career, toured and recorded across Europe and North America and acted on both stage and screen.
 Oliver's time in the entertainment business has seen him as frontman for projects of varying genres, from folk/pop to country, electronic, Americana, soul and rock.
-He's worked with industry luminaries like Nick Tauber (Thin Lizzy, UFO), Doc McKinney (The Weeknd, Esthero) and Dean McTaggart (Wynonna Judd, Amanda Marshall) and recorded in premier studios, including Abbey Road in London, England and CBC Studios in Toronto, Canada.
+He's worked with industry luminaries like Nick Tauber (Thin Lizzy, UFO), Doc McKinney (The Weeknd, Esthero) and Dean McTaggart (Wynonna Judd, Amanda Marshall) and recorded in premier studios, including Dark Horse Recording and TennTones in Nashville, Tennessee, Abbey Road in London, England and CBC Studios in Toronto, Canada.

-In 2017, Oliver had the honour of being invited to be the featured vocalist for the War Memorial in Ottawa to commemorate the 100th anniversary of the Battle of Vimy Ridge.
-The nationally broadcast program was a touching moment for veterans in attendance as well as Canadians across the country.
+In 2017, Oliver was invited to be the featured vocalist for the War Memorial in Ottawa to commemorate the 100th anniversary of the Battle of Vimy Ridge.
+The nationally broadcast program was a touching moment for veterans in attendance, as well as Canadians across the country.